 - Find the LearnDash Elementor Integration, and click Install Now.

-And you’re set!
-The Elementor integration allows you to easily create dynamic LearnDash content in Elementor, and even works with their global template options.
-Next, it’s time to explore which LearnDash elements can be edited using the new Elementor capabilities!
+And your set!
+The integration allows you to easily create dynamic LearnDash content in Elementor, and even works with their global template options.
+Next, it’s time to explore which LearnDash elements can be edited using the new Elementor capabilities.

 New Templates and Widgets for E-Learning Content